Cassius Khan

-Cassius Khan (born 7 June 1974), is a Canadian Indian classical musician known for playing the Tabla while singing.
+Cassius Khan (born 7 June 1974) is a Canadian Indian classical musician known for playing the Tabla while singing ghazal as well as his ground breaking collaborations in music.

 Early years

 Khan was born in Lautoka, Fiji in 1974.

 As a young teenager in Vancouver, Canada, Khan met Mushtari Begum, a Ghazal singer, Sheikh Mohyudean, a harmonium and Qawaali singer, and Ustad Rukhsar Ali, a Tabla player.
 He learned to sing Ghazal and play the Tabla simultaneously.
 Khan's repertoire also includes the Tarannum Ang Gayaki while playing the Tabla, and this became his trademark style.
 As a key figure in this rare style of performance, he was named "Ustad" or Maestro in 2016 by Pt Salil Bhatt during the 5th Annual Mushtari Begum Festival of Indian Classical Music and Dance in New Westminster, British Columbia.

 Khan's early career met with limited success after the recording and international tour of his first album, Cassius Khan-The Young Tabla/Ghazal Wizard.
-After completing his education at college and university, he embarked on his music career, starting by touring the folk festival scene in North America, South Pacific, Europe and South America, performing solo and in collaboration with other artists as both a Tabla player and vocalist.
+After completing his education at college and university, he embarked on his music career, starting by touring in North America, Europe and South America, performing as a sideman, solo and in collaboration with other artists as both a Tabla player and vocalist.